-Action Associated Data Description Push VLAN header Ethertype Push a new VLAN header onto the packet.
-The Ethertype is used as the Ethertype for the tag.
-Only Ethertype 0x8100 and 0x88a8 should be used.
-Pop VLAN header - Pop the outer-most VLAN header from the packet.
-Push MPLS header Ethertype Push a new MPLS shim header onto the packet.
-The Ethertype is used as the Ethertype for the tag.
-Only Ethertype 0x8847 and 0x8848 should be used.
-Pop MPLS header Ethertype Pop the outer-most MPLS tag or shim header from the packet.
+Action Associated Data Description Pop MPLS header Ethertype Pop the outer-most MPLS tag or shim header from the packet.
 The Ethertype is used as the Ethertype for the resulting packet (Ethertype for the MPLS payload).
-Push PBB header Ethertype Push a new PBB service instance header (I-TAG TCI) onto the packet (see A.2.5).
+Push PBB header Ethertype Push a new PBB service instance header (I-TAG TCI) onto the packet (see 7.2.5).
 The Ethertype is used as the Ethertype for the tag.
 Only Ethertype 0x88E7 should be used.
-Pop PBB header - Pop the outer-most PBB service instance header (I-TAG TCI) from the packet (see A.2.5).
+Pop PBB header - Pop the outer-most PBB service instance header (I-TAG TCI) from the packet (see 7.2.5).